apache/spark/docs/tutorial_taskflow_api.rst

 What's Next?
 ------------

-You have seen how simple it is to write DAGs using the Decorated Flows paradigm within Airflow 2.0.
+You have seen how simple it is to write DAGs using the Taskflow API paradigm within Airflow 2.0.
 Please do read the :ref:`Concepts page<concepts>` for detailed explanation of Airflow concepts such as DAGs, Tasks, Operators, etc, and the :ref:`concepts:task_decorator` in particular.

-More details about Decorated Flows, can be found as part of the Airflow Improvement Proposal `AIP-31: "Decorated Flows" for clearer/simpler DAG definition <https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=148638736>`__ and specifically within the Concepts guide at :ref:`Concepts - Decorated Flows<concepts:decorated_flows>`.
+More details about the Taskflow API, can be found as part of the Airflow Improvement Proposal `AIP-31: "Taskflow API" for clearer/simpler DAG definition <https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=148638736>`__ and specifically within the Concepts guide at :ref:`Concepts - Taskflow API<concepts:task_flow_api>`.